Episode 2 has now launched! I think we took hook removal to a whole new level, enjoy the new Captain K-ism "The Twist and Shake". :)

 Crumble up the slices of bread and mix with cans of Jack Mackerel Tuna.

 The secret: Adding some plain white oatmeal to the mix will create a hazy cloud in the water.
 When the bait is thick in the chum they're not going to be spooked when you cast the net.
 This avoids the bait swimming out of the way before the net has even hit the water.

 Top off your mixture with some salt water until it's the consistency of cat food.
 Portion this chum into your Ziploc baggies and you're ready to roll or freeze for later.

 Captain K's Bait, Tackle & Fishing Charters for St. Petersburg, Treasure Island and Tampa Bay

-The little Shop
+The little Lady

-The little Shop
+The little Lady

-to catch big fisH
+WHO LIKES to catch big fish.

 ~It's always a good day on the bay with Captain K ~ Copyright © 2011 captainkbait.com.
 All Rights Reserved.
 Site Design by Tripletail Digital Media.